Der Ring des Nibelungen discography

 The four operas of Richard Wagner's cycle Der Ring des Nibelungen together take about 15 hours, which makes for several records, tapes, or CDs, and much studio time.
 For this reason, many full Ring recordings are the result of "unofficial" recording of live performances, particularly from the Bayreuth Festival where new productions are often broadcast by German radio.
 Live recordings, especially those in monaural, may have very variable sound but often preserve the excitement of a performance better than a studio recording.

-Recordings
+Audio recordings

 The following lists some well-known recordings of the complete Ring Cycle: